Valve Cost in Residential Builds: Estimate Guide

 Five Pro Tips for Keeping Valve Cost in Check

-• Standardize sizes across the project to leverage bulk pricing
+• Standardize sizes for bulk pricing.

-• Position isolation valves outside cabinetry for quicker future service calls
+• Position isolation valves for easy access.

-• Combine pressure testing with rough-in inspection to avoid repeat mobilizations
+• Combine pressure testing with inspections.

 Case Snapshot: Brooklyn Brownstone Retrofit